 There is room for speculation that Moore’s name may come in to play in his success, or lack there of.
 Moore is a family name, on his Momma’s side, and in the South we like to pass the burden on down to the next generation if we can.
 In Mima and Papaw Paine’s defense, who knew Moore was going to be a dentist?

 Anyhow, I’m sitting in Moore’s office watching TV, waiting my turn, when I start watching this story out of Atlanta about a policeman that’s been shot while on a call to a house.
 It is reported that the homeowner has been shot as well.
 First reports are that the police entered the house based on a 911 call and that the homeowner opened fire resulting in getting himself shot and a policeman shot.
-From the tone of the story, it seems that we’re now getting the backlash from the “black lives matter” movement and that the networks are really playing up the violence done to cops, while subordinating the violence the cops do to the public.
+From the tone of the story, it seems that the networks are really playing up the violence done to cops, while subordinating the violence the cops do to the public.
 I get it, if you need help, who are you going to call?
 We need police, but most importantly we need good police.

 As this story unfolds, the policeman was shot by friendly fire, the unarmed homeowner was shot while running to hide and the police killed the man’s dog who was trying to protect his owner from intruders.
 A major cluster.
 The police didn’t have a warrant, didn’t have probable cause, exigent circumstance or any legal justification for entering the man’s home.
 They just found an unlocked door and came on in based on a vague 911 call that didn’t even give the address of the house.

 I try to wrap my mind around a story like this, and I can’t.
 This crap happens everyday, from the 90 year old Granny shot in her home in Atlanta, to the black fellow shot in the back in North Charleston, and I’m unable to come up with any explanation other than our policemen are scared sh*tless constantly.
 Nothing else fits.